 Flexible Grids and Layouts

-A cornerstone of responsive web design is the use of flexible grids and layouts.
-Unlike fixed layouts that use specific pixel widths, flexible grids utilize percentage-based widths.
-This allows content to adjust seamlessly across different screen widths, maintaining visual consistency and improving alignment control.
-Fluid grids adapt your layout dynamically to the viewer’s screen size by positioning elements proportionally.
+A core technique in responsive web design is the use of flexible grids and layouts.
+Unlike fixed layouts that use pixel widths, flexible grids use percentages so content scales smoothly across devices.

 CSS Grid Layout